does gatorade expire

 What I Recommend:

-As someone who regularly advises on food and beverage safety, I can’t stress enough the importance of checking these factors.
-A quick smell, look, and taste test can save you from drinking something that might not sit well with your body.
-When in doubt, it’s better to be cautious and grab a fresh bottle.
+As a person who advises on food and beverage safety regularly, I can’t emphasize how important it is to check these things.
+A quick smell, look and taste test can save you from drinking something your body might not adore.
+When in doubt, it’s safer to be sorry and get a new bottle.

 Shelf Life of Powdered Gatorade: